-This Shrimp scampi without wine is made with shrimp, butter, broth, lemon juice, olive oil, red pepper flakes, parmesan and parsley.
+This Shrimp Scampi Recipe without wine is made with shrimp, butter, broth, lemon juice, olive oil, red pepper flakes, parmesan and parsley.

 The actual scampi dish in Italy is served alone without the pasta, although the Italian Americans combined the dish with pasta and named the dish Shrimp Scampi.
 Truth is, the best shrimp scampi made from scratch couldn’t be simpler and literally takes minutes to prepare.

 Shrimp scampi is a classic Italian-American dish that consists of large shrimp that have been sautéed in garlic, butter, and white wine, and often finished with a squeeze of lemon juice and parsley.
 It's typically served as an appetizer or main course, and can be enjoyed on its own or served over pasta or with crusty bread for dipping into the flavorful sauce.
 The dish has a rich and savory flavor with a slight tang from the wine and lemon juice, and the shrimp are tender and succulent.
 It's a delicious and easy-to-make dish that's perfect for a quick weeknight dinner or a special occasion.